 Hello, and welcome to my page.
 This page is designed to showcase some of the Computer Aided Drafting and Design (CAD) and Computer Integrated Manufacturing (CIM) work my students have done.
-I am teacher at Saline High Schoool and the South & West Washtenaw Consortium (SWWC).
+I am teacher at Saline High Schoool and the South & West Washtenaw Consortium (SWWC) in Michigan.
 I currently teach Computer Aided Drafting (CAD), Advanced Manufacturing (manual and computer aided manufacturing), Architectural Drafting, and Project Lead the Way: Introduction to Engineering Design (PLTW: IED).

 By using the links in the upper right hand corner of my site, you can explore my different classes and see examples of projects done in each one.
 During the design process, my classes use many softwares.
 Most notably they use AutoDesk Inventor Professional (HSM/CAM for CIM students) and AutoCAD.
 Architectural students use AutoDesk Revit and Lumion for their designs and models.
 All classes use AutoCAD from time to time.
 Student versions of AutoDesk softwares can be downloaded for free from HERE. *IF THE LINK DOESN'T WORK, HOLD DOWN CTRL ON YOUR KEYBOARD WHEN CLICKING TO OPEN IN A NEW TAB*

 If you would like to download AutoCAD for Mac click HERE.